 Our own well-being

 These feelings of failure are not healthy for us; it affects the overall atmosphere in our homes – and it could even creep into our marriages.
-Getting handles on parenting is therefore good for ME.
+Getting a handle on parenting is therefore good for ME.

 Furthermore, fewer problems at home inevitably translate to fewer burdens on other institutions of society – like schools, workplaces, the healthcare system and welfare.
 If our homes are in order it spills over to the community around us.